Suppose we have a vector Vin, representing a voltage waveform sampled at successive points in time. We can take the Fourier transform

 In the example in reference 4, since the frequency of the input data is 1/12th of a Hertz, fiddling with the resolution gives a better measure of the height of the peak in the frequency-domain data, since it allows the peak to fall on one of the calculated points.

-What do you think will happen if you take the inverse of the high-resolution transform?
+What do you think will happen if we take the inverse of the high-resolution transform?

 In the raw data, there is a peak at 0.1 Hz.
 This falls between steps in the conventional basic discrete Fourier transform, which has a stepsize of 0.125 Hz (i.e. 1/8th of a Hz, as expected, since there are 8 raw data points 1 second apart).